Enhance your original cocktails with 15 creative cocktail garnish ideas

 - 3. Cocktail Pick

 - 7. Fruit & Veggies

 - 11. Nut or Candy Rim

 - 13. Twisted Citrus Peel

 - Let's Share Recipes

 As somebody who creates cocktails, you know that part of the beauty of a cocktail is in the presentation.
-When people go to bars and spend $15 for a craft cocktail, they are not only paying for the alcohol and overall flavor of the drink, but also the presentation and 'wow' favor that comes when the drink is served.
+When people go to bars and spend $15 for a craft cocktail, they are not only paying for the alcohol and overall flavor of the drink, but also for the presentation and 'wow' favor that comes when the drink is served.

 Whether you're a professional or home bartender, today we are focusing on unique, creative, and elegant garnishes to enhance the visual presence of your cocktails.
-This post will help inspire you, teach you, and show you exact techniques you can bring back to the bar.
+This post will help inspire you, teach you, and show you the exact techniques you can bring back to the bar.

-We will talk not only about garnishes in the traditional sense of using fruit to decorate and embellish the side of a cocktail glass, but also ice, heat, and florals as a way to elevate your cocktails.
+We will talk not only about garnishes in the traditional sense of using fruit to decorate and embellish the side of a cocktail glass, but also about ice, heat, and florals as a way to elevate your cocktails.